AIOU sets June 5 last day for admission in media studies

 The University has already running M.Phil and Ph.D in this particular discipline for the last many years.
 Thousands of students and working journalists all over the country have been taking advantage of it, improving their academic profile and professional practices.

 This was for first time that the University has also launched BS-level program in the media’s studies that meets the professional needs of the working journalists.
-It may be mentioned here that the University has recently strengthened its Online mode of teaching, meeting the academic needs of the post-graduate students through the use of new technology.
+The university has recently strengthened its Online mode of teaching.